How do Volunteers help?

 Volunteers play an important role in the work of the Mental Health Law Centre in a number of ways.

-Telephone Advice Line – speaking to clients and providing advice under supervision and direction from lawyers
+Telephone Advice Line – providing information and referrals, conducting client intake interviews and providing advice under the supervision and direction from lawyers

 Working on Casework – assisting lawyers with casework files

-Legal Research and Policy Work – volunteers can assist the Centre in research for law and policy reform proposals.
+Legal Research and Policy Work – volunteers may also assist the Centre in research for law and policy reform proposals.

 Applicants should meet the following criteria: